superwf/load-polyfill/README.md

 loadPolyfill accept an array of two dimesions

-in each one item[0] could be object or function, when function it should return bool in sync code
+in each one item[0] should be boolean or function, when function it should return bool in sync code

-in each one item[1] could be string or function
+in each one item[1] could be string or function, when function it should return promise

 it return promise, call your main code in 'then' method